RockYYY888/ai-digital-signage/README.md

 - Main screen will display advertisements and show to the users.
 - Secondary screen shows the demographic data, emotion data and user's image.
-- Dashboard is to show the watching data for the stackholder.
+- Dashboard is to show the watching data for the stakeholder.
+The watch time is recorded only when the user focuses on the main screen.
+You may click the refresh button to update the data currently displayed on the dashboard.

 #### Main Screen
 - Ad rotating state: randomly display advertisements